DecodeGenetics/Ratatosk/scripts/reference_guiding/README.md

 # Reference-guided correction

-While Ratatosk is a reference-free method, a reference-guided preprocessing of the input data is proposed to:
+An optional reference-guided preprocessing of the input data is proposed to:
 - improve the correction
 - reduce the running time
 - distribute the workload over many nodes of an HPC